 To limit traffic and optimize the flow of students in the school, specific doors will continue to be assigned to grade levels.
 Doors will continue to be supervised and we will maintain a "soft" entry for students whereby doors will open at 8:25AM each school day to welcome students into their classrooms.
-Unless special arrangements have been made, parents are asked to remain outside during pickup and drop off times.
-This also helps limit traffic within the school and ensures students an orderly and safe transition.
+Parents will not be permitted in the school for drop off and pick up.